-My results show that private schools do a better job in increasing learning outcomes than public schools.
-The effects are heterogeneous in the profit motive of the school (i.e. for-profit or nonprofit), and in the school-type attended in primary level.
-Specifically, attending a for-profit secondary school increases test scores for students that choose to attend that type of school, but only for those that didn't attend a nonprofit school in primary.
-Attending a nonprofit secondary school has positive effects on test scores for all students that choose to attend that type of school.
-Finally, attending a public secondary school decreases test scores for all students choosing to attend a public school.
+My results show that private schools do a better job in increasing learning outcomes relative to public schools.
+The effects are heterogeneous in the profit motive of the school and in the administrative type of the school attended in primary level.
+Specifically, attending a for-profit secondary school increases test scores only for students having attended a public or a private for-profit school in primary.
+On the other hand, attending a nonprofit secondary school has positive effects on test scores for everybody.
+On the contrary, attending a public secondary school decreases test scores for all students.